Parallel two-scale finite element implementation of a system with varying microstructures: Introduction

-To the best of our knowledge, there are not many frameworks that treats scale-separated finite element formulations with heterogeneous microstructures.
-One of our aims is to provide researchers and practitioners with tools that help make problems like these computationally feasible.
-Moreover, the techniques presented in this manuscript are not limited to the applications described here.
+Our main aim in the present work is to provide researchers and practitioners with a computational tool that helps make scale-separated problems with varying microstructures computationally tractable.
+Our focus is on the simplest relevant models in order to elucidate the underlying principles whilst avoiding unnecessary technicalities.
+However, the techniques presented in this manuscript are not limited to the simple models considered here.
 They can be flexibly extended to more complex multiscale problems, involving different kinds of physics such as coupling mechanics and fluid transport.
-One possible application is the modeling of cancer growth; an area where the need for multiscale models has been demonstrated \cite{masoudi15}.

-Multiscale systems of equations have been studied extensively.
-Among some of the earlier contributions are \cite{Showalter_JMAA,Showalter_Oberwolfach,raats1981}.
-A more recent overview of multiscale models can be found in for example \cite{weinan11} or \cite{pavliotis08}.

 Solving systems of PDEs, including multiscale ones, on complex geometries and with singular data often requires the use of unstructured grids or meshes.
 Owing to this, finite element approaches, known for their flexible use in complex geometries and relative ease in adaptive meshing, have received substantial attention for multiscale PDEs since the turn of the century.
-A review of concepts and advances can be found in \cite{efendiev09}.
 Computational power has increased exponentially, but demands on model features and accuracy have managed to keep pace and use such power.
 Currently no single stratagem dominates the state-of-the-art.

 It strongly depends in the problem at hand whether a given technique will prove effective or not.
 Rather than a single technique, multiscale modeling is a paradigm on how to relate said scales and make them interact.
 Multiscale models for PDEs can be classified in several different ways.
 One classification discriminates on whether the scales are physically embedded in each other or fully scale-separated~\cite{weinan11,pavliotis08}.
 The first class thus formed allows for a size relation between a microscopic scale and a macroscopic scale and they must share spatial dimension; this class of models is studied, among others, by \cite{hellman2015multiscale} and \cite{efendiev13}.
 The second class, referred to as \emph{fully separate scale} models, allows for different space dimensions at various scales, e.g., a one-dimensional microscopic domain within in a three-dimensional macroscopic domain.
 Our approach deals with this second class.
 Other examples of this technique can be found in for instance \cite{radu10}.